-Why AI Detectors Flag Human Writing
+Why Do AI Detectors Flag Human Writing?

-How to Make Your AI Content Look 100% Human , NetusAI
+How to Make Your AI Content Look 100% Human, NetusAI

 What’s going on?
 AI detectors like ZeroGPT aren’t mind readers; they don’t care who wrote the text.
 Instead, they judge how it’s written.
-If your sentences look too predictable, too uniform or too “machine-clean,” the algorithm assumes a language model must be behind the keyboard, no matter how many coffee-fueled hours you actually spent.

-How AI Detectors Actually Work
+How AI Detectors Actually Work?

 How AI Detectors Actually Work, NetusAI